itsaboutcode/SalesforceNotes/apex.md

 ## [Testing Apex](https://developer.salesforce.com/docs/atlas.en-us.234.0.apexcode.meta/apexcode/apex_testing.htm)

 - You can write and execute test cases for your classes and triggers with Apex testing framework on lightning platform.
-- Apex unit tests are requirements for deploying and distributing Apex.
+- Apex unit tests and code coverage of minimum 75% are requirements for deploying and distributing Apex.

 > Before each major service upgrade, Salesforce runs all Apex tests on your behalf through a process called `Apex Hammer`.
 The Hammer process runs in the current version and next release and compares the test results.
 This process ensures that the behavior in your custom code hasn’t been altered as a result of service upgrades.
 The Hammer process picks orgs selectively and doesn’t run in all orgs.
 Issues found are triaged based on certain criteria.
 Salesforce strives to fix all issues found before each new release.